WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

    3. Install a 32 GB or larger flash drive in the usb port.

-   4. Run *BalenaEtcher*.
+   4. Run [BalenaEtcher](https://etcher.balena.io/){:target="_blank"}.
 Choose the Ubuntu 22.04.iso file as the image and the flash drive as the target.
 It will take some time for this to run.

 C. Install Ubuntu 22.04 Alongside Windows